PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 $ createdb `whoami`
 ```

-Once we have Postgres up and running, let's create a folder called `postgress-app`
+Once we have Postgres up and running, let's create a folder called `postgres-app`
 with an `index.js` file.

 Then, we'll initialize the folder with a `package.json` file and